 That the US economy suffered its most severe depression in the opening years of the 1930s is notorious.
 That it recovered rapidly for several years starting in mid-1933 is less well known, but no less indisputable.
 But the story of the Great Depression is far from a simple tale of depression followed by a speedy recovery.
 Consider the progress of unemployment, as seen in this chart snatched from Jim Rose's blog:

 Now, about that orange line.
 That shows a different measure of unemployment proposed some years ago in a JPE article by Michael Darby.
-What makes it different is that Darby counted all the persons working in New Deal work relief programs as "employed," whereas the standard measure considers them unemployed.
+What makes it different is that Darby counted all the persons working in New Deal work relief programs as "employed," whereas the standard measure considers them (rather unfairly) as "unemployed."
 As you can see, although Darby's numbers still don't show unemployment dropping much below double-digits (the lowest level, for 1937, is 9.1 percent), they make the New Deal look a lot more successful than the standard numbers do.

 Now, if all this were just a matter of classification, it wouldn't signify much.
 After all, what we care about in gauging recovery isn't simply whether people are working but whether the economy is capable of coming up with reasonably permanent jobs for them.* But Darby’s position isn’t simply a matter of terminology: he claims that relief work served, not to give employment to workers who would otherwise have been unemployed, but to give better-paying or otherwise more attractive jobs to workers who could have found other jobs had they tried.
 According to that hypothesis, Darby's numbers show the true pace of recovery.

 But it's a hard hypothesis to swallow.
 As Jonathan Kesselman and N.E.
-Savin note in their 1978 response to Darby, although it's true that relief work was sometimes more appealing than private alternatives, it doesn't follow that those alternatives were readily available.
-What's more, they offer plenty of good reasons for thinking it wasn't, starting with the most obvious, to wit: the millions of "Darby-unemployed" persons indistinguishable in any obvious way from those on work relief.
+Savin note in their 1978 response to Darby, although it's true that relief work was sometimes more appealing than private alternatives, it doesn’t follow that those alternatives were readily available.
+What's more, Kesselman and Savin offer plenty of good reasons for thinking it wasn't, starting with the most obvious, to wit: the millions of "Darby-unemployed" persons indistinguishable in any obvious way from those on work relief.
 If there were plenty of private jobs to be had, why didn't these poor souls snap them up?
-Based on this and other salient facts, and a painstaking econometric test of Darby's hypothesis, Kesselman and Savin conclude that, had workers employed by New Deal programs been thrown onto the labor market, few if any would have found gainful employment elsewhere.
-It follows that the BLS's "uncorrected" unemployment numbers, intended to measure the lack of what Stanley Lebergott, their compiler, called "regular" work, supply a more accurate picture of the progress of recovery than Darby's corrected series.
+Based on this and other salient facts, and a painstaking econometric test of Darby’s hypothesis, Kesselman and Savin conclude that, had workers employed by New Deal programs been thrown onto the labor market, few if any would have found gainful employment elsewhere.
+It follows that the BLS’s “uncorrected” unemployment numbers, intended to measure the lack of what Stanley Lebergott, their compiler, called “regular” work, supply a more accurate picture of the progress of recovery than Darby’s corrected series.

 Darby’s intention, by the way, wasn't to show that the New Deal was more successful than conventional statistics suggest.
 It was to defend the New Classical view that unemployment is generally voluntary, and to show that it held even for the Great Depression: once the shock of the Great [monetary] Contraction had run its course, Darby claims, unemployment was bound to fall rapidly to its "natural" level as a matter of course, New Deal or no New Deal.
 New Deal programs merely served to obscure this naturally rapid recovery by supplying workers with more attractive jobs than the ones private employers would have been able to give them.
 I don't buy this argument against the New Deal for a minute, both because I think some New Deal steps aided recovery (mainly by encouraging a revival of spending) and because I think others hindered it.
 But I also don't find Darby's numbers helpful in any other way for assessing the New Deal's success.